 If you're interested in developing queries and exploring tables, check out using osqueryi.

-If you're interested in deploying osquery to provide your organization with deeper insight into your Linux, FreeBSD, macOS, and Windows hosts check out the using osqueryd guide.
+If you're interested in deploying osquery to provide your organization with deeper insight into your Linux, macOS, and Windows hosts check out the using osqueryd guide.

 If you're interested in extending one of the existing osquery tools or improving core libraries, read the developer documentation pages.
 You should start with "building the code" and read the project's "CONTRIBUTING.md".